roskzhu/Empa/README.md

 ### How we trained the model
 - `landmarking.ipynb` -> Downloaded FER2013 dataset (imgs), and used Mediapipe to landmark 463 facial points, writing this to a CSV (`fer2013_landmarks_nopathsfixed.csv`)
+- x is the emotion (label) for the image
+- y are facial coordinates per image
 - `landmarking_model` -> Trained custom model using Tensorflow and Sci-kit Learn, using landmarked data from the CSV

 ## Features